AltruisticNut/ProjectSand-GoneNuts/README.md

   + ... and more along the way!
 + Several UI changes and keybinds for some of the functions.
 + Customizable modifiers that completely change the way the canvas handles certain elements.

+As of November 2024, this mod is no longer a fork of the original game.
+This is so it's easier for me to make PRs to the main repository if I want to, as well as implement more experimental things into my mod.
+That being said, I own nothing of the original Project Sand code found here, and this is purely a hobby project.

 *IMPORTANT NOTE: This version can get a bit laggier than the original, due to the canvas size increase, more chaotic elements/features, and admittedly my own code quality not up to snuff with Josh Don.*